havesomtea/-NUKER.PYTHON-/README.md

 - It requires a **lot of trust** to get administrator permissions.
 - It is **less efficient and slower** than using a bot.

-### As you can see, using a bot is much better, and luckily for you, there's one ready here, and you can get free access to the code!
+### As you can see, using a bot is much better, and luckily for you, there's one ready here, and you can get free access to the code!**Executables for this version coming soon!**

 ## Usage